-- (1) the election of eight directors nominated by our Board of Directors and named in the Proxy Statement; - (2) the ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2023; - (3) the approval, on an advisory basis, of the compensation of our named executive officers; and - (4) such other business as may be properly brought before the meeting.
+- 1. The election of ten directors nominated by our Board of Directors and named in this Proxy Statement. - 2.
+The ratification of the appointment of KPMG LLP as our independent registered public accounting firm for fiscal year 2024. - 3.
+The approval, on an advisory basis, of the compensation of our named executive officers. - 4.
+Such other business as may be properly be brought before the meeting.